at-cg/billi/README.md

 Billi is a tool for identifying bubbles in pangenome or assembly graphs, represented as [bidirected graphs](https://en.wikipedia.org/wiki/Bidirected_graph) in [GFA](https://gfa-spec.github.io/GFA-spec/GFA1.html) format.
 Refer to our [preprint](#citation) for details.

-Billi employs an updated definition of bubbles in bidirected graphs when compared to existing definitions, for example, [bibubbles](https://pubmed.ncbi.nlm.nih.gov/39041615/), [ultrabubbles](https://pubmed.ncbi.nlm.nih.gov/29461862/), etc. Billi can be used to identify both cyclic and acyclic subgraphs.
-We give rigorous proofs in our paper and argue that the bubbles reported by Billi cannot overlap each other except when they follow a nested structure.
-By definition, the reported bubbles will not have tip vertices (dead ends).
-Billi is scalable to large pangenome graphs, including the full human pangenome graphs released by HPRC.
-These properties make Billi a useful alternative method for unambiguously identifying variation sites and alleles in a pangenome graph.

 <p align="center">
   <img src="docs/figures/bubble_nesting.png" width="700">
   <br>
   <em> Illustration of nested panbubbles and hairpins.
 The three red boxes and one blue box highlight the three panbubbles and one hairpin, respectively.</em>
 </p>

+Billi employs an updated definition of bubbles in bidirected graphs compared to existing definitions, such as [bibubbles](https://pubmed.ncbi.nlm.nih.gov/39041615/), [ultrabubbles](https://pubmed.ncbi.nlm.nih.gov/29461862/), etc. Billi can be used to identify both cyclic and acyclic subgraphs.
+We provide rigorous proofs in our paper and argue that the bubbles reported by Billi cannot overlap except when they follow a nested structure.
+By definition, the reported bubbles will not contain tip vertices (dead ends).
+Billi is scalable to large pangenome graphs, including the full human pangenome graphs released by HPRC.
+These properties make Billi a useful alternative method for unambiguously identifying variation sites and alleles in a pangenome graph.

 ## Table of Contents
 - [Installation](#installation)